 Cardamom originates in India, and as with most Indian spices, found its way to Rome in heavily utilized trade routes.
-(1) Through written and archaeological record, we know that cardamom and most other traded spices were used for their fragrance – spiritual practices, perfumery, etc. Even if the essential oil itself wasn't isolated as we are able to do today, it was still enjoyed in whatever ways they could employ.
+(1) Even if the essential oil itself wasn’t isolated as we are able to do today, it was still enjoyed in whatever ways they could employ.

 In the Ayurvedic traditions of India, however, cardamom was used as both a culinary spice and medicinal ingredient.
 True cardamom was the variety of choice, and the fruit pods were used for digestive wellness, nausea, detoxification, oral health, and respiratory health.
 (2)

 This was, of course, the whole or powdered spice, which does contain the essential oil in small percentages.
 Many of the health benefits of cardamom extend to both whole spice preparations and essential oil.

 Today, as we analyze the specific compounds in essential oils and how they behave in the lab and in the body, we are able to verify some of these actions and apply them in our own health and wellness routines.